Skip to content Skip to footer

 Tourists love the festival’s energy—music, food, and the chance to see Delta Igbo life.
 Paired with nearby Asaba’s attractions, it’s a cultural stop worth exploring.
 For Ogwashi-Ukwu, it’s a chance to shine, a radiant reminder of its roots.

-HRM Obi Okonjo in handshake will Odogwu Gabriel Ohai.
+HRM Obi Okonjo in a handshake with Odogwu Gabriel Ohai.

 A Festival That Endures